 “You don’t have to drink it,” I said.

 “What a bizarre concept,” he said.

-“Miss Rathbone,” I said, “Mrs. Rathbone.
+“Miss Rathbone,” I said, when we got closer, “Mrs. Rathbone.
 This is my friend Steve.”

 “Is he what kept you so long, young man?” said Mrs. Rathbone.
 “We were afraid you had died in your room.”